-FIELD PROGRAMMABLE LOGIC ARRAYS (FPGAS)
+FIELD PROGRAMMABLE GATE ARRAYS (FPGAS)

 - FPGAs have large logic capacity and support the implementation of large logic circuits. - They are volatile, so they have to be continuously power to maintain their configuration. - They do not contain AND or OR planes.
-Instead, logic blocks are used to implement the required function. - Three main types of resources: logic blocks, I/O blocks, and interconnection wires and switches.
+Instead, logic blocks are used to implement the required function. - Three main types of resources: logic blocks, I/O blocks, and interconnection wires and switches. - Example of commercial FPGAs: Xilinx Virtex-4/5/6, 7-series: Virtex-7, Artix-7, Kintex-7.